-- 1. In line with its objective to directly regulate the business activities of all entities involved in facilitating cross-border trade transactions, the RBI has introduced the requirement of obtaining authorisation as payment aggregator for all non-bank PA -CBs.
-This is a deviation from the RBI's proposed approach in the Draft OEIF Directions, under which 'online export-import facilitators' which only facilitated export transactions were proposed to be treated as 'payments gateways', and accordingly would not have required to authorisation as a payment aggregator. - 2.
-Further, by explicitly requiring all Existing PA - CBs to register themselves with the FIU-IND, the RBI has indirectly clarified that such payment intermediaries would be treated as 'reporting entities' under Prevention of Monev Laundering Act, 2002 and the rules issued thereunder (PMLA).
-This comes in the aftermath of the appeal filed against the Delhi High Court's judgement in the case of PayPal Payments Private Limited v Financial Intelligence Unit India, where it was held that OPGSPs would be treated as 'reporting entities' and would be required register themselves with the FIU-IND (despite not being specifically categorised as such under the PMLA). - AD Banks and non-bank payment aggregators bank payment aggregators (i.e., those payment aggregators which have applied for or already received authorisation under the Payment Guidelines) which are Existing PA -CBs are required to inform the DPSS within sixty days from the date of the PA - CB Directions (i.e. by 30 December 2023) about their existing payment cross-border facilitation activities, and whether they would like to continue engaging in such PA - CB activities (in which case they would be required to obtain specific approval from the RBI under the PA - CB Directions).
+- 1. In line with its objective to directly regulate the business activities of all entities involved in facilitating cross-border trade transactions, RBI has introduced the reauirement of obtaining authorisation as payment aggregator for all non-bank PA -CBs.
+This is a deviation from the RBI's proposed approach in the Draft OEIF Directions, under which 'online export-import facilitators' which only facilitated export transactions were proposed to be treated as 'payments gateways', and accordingly would not have required obtain been to authorisation as а payment aggregator. - 2.
+Further, by explicitly requiring all Existing PA - CBs to register themselves with the FIU-IND, the RBI has indirectly clarified that such payment intermediaries would be treated as 'reporting entities' under Prevention of Money Laundering Act, 2002 and the rules issued thereunder (PMLA).
+This comes in the aftermath of the appeal filed against the Delhi High Court's judgement in the case of PayPal Payments Private Limited v Financial Intelligence Unit India, where it was held that OPGSPs would be treated as 'reporting entities' and would be required register themselves with the FIU-IND (despite not being specifically categorised as such under the PMLA).

+AD Banks and non-bank payment aggregators

+While AD Banks are not required to obtain separate approval from the RBI for providing PA - CB services, nonbank payment aggregators (i.e., those payment aggregators which have applied for or already received authorisation under the Payment Guidelines) which are Existing PA -CBs are required to inform the DPSS within sixty days from the date of the PA - CB Directions (i.e. by 30 December 2023) about their existing cross-border payment facilitation activities, and whether they would like to continue engaging in such PA - CB activities (in which case they would be required to obtain specific approval from the RBI under the PA - CB Directions).